Csszabi98/es-pack/apps/espack/README.md

 - Raising the test coverage
 - Creating documentation website
 - Writing more plugins
+- Warn about possible overwrite of output files when it might happen.
+    - Explanation:
+        - Currently, you need to make sure yourself that your output scripts are not overwriting each other.
+        As this is a really rare case and easy to diagnose, but can be complicated to implement, it has been delayed to future releases.

 ## Running espack:
 You can use either npx or pnpx (or anything capable of running bin scripts) to run the pre included espack